Japanese Fundamentals 3

 * The make-up day is only applicable if a class is canceled during the session.
 If no cancellations occur, the course will conclude on the scheduled date.

-While taking Japanese Class 2 is highly recommended before taking Japanese Class 3, it is not a requirement.
+While taking Fundamentals 2 is highly recommended before taking Fundamentals 3, it is not a requirement.
 However, students should have some basic understanding of the following:

 - Hiragana Characters (Ideally also katakana)